Broken by Design

 Investigation timeframes reveal a system struggling to keep up with demand.

-A is when someone reports concerns about a child.
+A notification is when someone reports concerns about a child.
 Not all lead to investigation - some are screened out as not meeting thresholds.

 investigations required